twalt007/lfz-dev/README.md

 Both sets of instructions assume that students have a folder on their Desktop named **`lfz`** to hold their LearningFuze code repositories.
 Before beginning, ensure that this folder is present.

-The files and folders in this repository should be downloaded to the student's Desktop to a directory named **`student-dev-env`**.

 [See setup instructions for Mac](MAC_INSTRUCTIONS.md)

 [See setup instructions for Windows](WINDOWS_INSTRUCTIONS.md)